 [your name here!]
 See below for recruitment opportunities and get in touch via email if you are interested in joining the lab at any level!

 Interested in studying the cognitive and neural architectures for memory and higher-cognition?
-We will be considering potential PhD student applications for Fall 2026.
+We will be considering potential PhD student applications for Fall 2026 cohort.
 If you are interested, please contact me via email with your research interests and experience if you think you'd make a great fit.
 You can apply here by Dec.
-1st (through Cognitive and Behavioral Neuroscience track)!
+1st, 2025 (through Cognitive and Behavioral Neuroscience track)!

 For more general guidance, advice, and details on the graduate school admissions process, see these excellent overviews: